 The key traded instrument for hedging of contracts referencing SOFR are SOFR futures contracts.
-As already mentioned, SOFR futures are traded in high volumes, and therefore create a liquid market for trading.
+As already mentioned, SOFR futures are traded in high volume and thus create a liquid market for trading.
 Several papers, including Gellert and Schl\"ogl \cite{GS2021} and Klingler and Syrstad \cite{KS2021} have focused on building the SOFR interest rate curve through stripping the discount factors from SOFR futures.
 In contrast to those papers, we are mainly concerned with SOFR futures strategies for the purpose of hedging swaps based on SOFR Average and other SOFR-linked derivatives in a multi-curve setup.

-A preliminary step is to specify the dynamics for overnight rates $r^s, r^e$ and $r^u$, as well as the {\it hedge funding rate} $\rhh$ where the overnight rate $\rhh$ is specific to a bank and possibly also to a particular trade.
-For instance, it can be given as a (convex) combination of overnight rates $r^s, r^e$ and $r^u$, but such an assumption is by no means necessary for our further developments.

 We henceforth work under the following standing assumption about the factor process $x$.
 It should be noticed, however, that our results can be extended to multi-factor models with stochastic bases $\sps ,\spe , \sph$ and $\spc$.
-For various applications of affine framework, we refer to Christensen et al. \cite{CDR2011}, Cuchiero et al. \cite{CFG2019}, Duffie and Kan \cite{DK1996}, Duffie et al. \cite{DFS2003} Fontana et al. \cite{FGGS2020}, Grbac et al. \cite{GPSS2015} (see also Section 4.2 of Brigo and Mercurio \cite{BM2001}).
+For various applications of affine framework, we refer to papers by Christensen et al. \cite{CDR2011}, Cuchiero et al. \cite{CFG2019}, Duffie and Kan \cite{DK1996}, Duffie et al. \cite{DFS2003}, Fontana et al. \cite{FGGS2020}, and Grbac et al. \cite{GPSS2015} (see also Section 4.2 in Brigo and Mercurio \cite{BM2001}).